GDSC-ADEK/dart-flutter-course/week3/README.md

 `void reproduce(Animal animal)`
 Animals are able to reproduce when they reach maturity (measured in ticks).
 They produce either an Egg, or another instance of their class.
 They produce this after a specified time, and these can be aqcuired with the next function described.
-Animals eat between 60 and 120 ticks, and for this duration, calling `.status()` should return `Status.reproduce` If animal is not the same type as the class, raise an exception.
-If they are the same type, but also the same sex, they obviously can't produce offspring. while it's reproducing, tiredness and hunger increase by 2 per tick.
+Animals reproduce between 60 and 120 ticks, and for this duration, calling `.status()` should return `Status.reproduce` If animal is not the same type as the class, raise an exception. if the animal is not mature, or If they are the same type, but also the same sex, raise an exception. while it's reproducing, tiredness and hunger increase by 2 per tick.